Ebony and Ivory Crape Myrtle Trees

 Ebony and Ivory Crape Myrtle Trees for Sale Online

-White flowering Ebony and Ivory Crape Myrtle is an exciting new Crape Myrtle hybrid that has the darkest black leaves anyone has seen on any Crape Myrtle, or any other shrub or tree for that matter!
+The White flowering Ebony and Ivory Crape Myrtle is an exciting new Crape Myrtle hybrid that has the darkest black leaves anyone has seen on any Crape Myrtle.
+The white flowers pop against the dark leaves.

 Growing Crape Myrtle Ebony and Ivory